 Most people will never develop symptoms of the infection as their immune systems will successfully eliminate the virus.
 However, some infected individuals will go on to develop either genital or anal warts, or to develop oral, anal, vaginal, vulval, penile, or cervical cancers.
 It can take years or even decades for these cancers to develop, making it very difficult to identify when a person actually became infected.
 Risk factors for catching HPV infections include an early age of first sexual intercourse, an increasing number of sexual partners, smoking, and having a compromised immune system (see details below).

 Source: CDC Genital HPV Infection - Fact Sheet

 It had been thought that the hands can also transmit a genital, oral, or anal HPV infection.
 However, a new report in 2019 showed that the hands are actually a very unlikely source of viral transmission.

 Malagon et al Hand-to-genital and genital-to-genital transmission of human papillomaviruses between male and female sexual partners (HITCH): a prospective cohort study.
 The Lancet Infectious Diseases Feb.
 2019

 5) HPV-caused tumors account for what percentage of all human cancers?Open or CloseWorldwide, about 16 percent of all cancers are caused by infectious diseases (primarily the bacteria Helicobacter pylori as well as HPV and hepatitis B and C viruses).
-Since HPV causes about 28 percent of all infection-related cancers globally, this means that about about these viruses give rise to about 5 percent of all cancers worldwide.
+Since HPV causes about 28 percent of all infection-related cancers globally, this means that about 5 percent of all cancers worldwide.
 Broken down by gender, that’s about 8.6% of women and 0.8% of men.
 The reason for the disparity is the large number of cervical cancer cases developed by women in poorer nations.

 de Martel et al Worldwide burden of cancer attributable to HPV by site, country and HPV type